Who's Behind Listverse?

 3 Mary Florence ‘Flo’ Barnett

-On September 8, 1985, Shelly’s mother and David’s mother-in-law, Mary Florence “Flo” Barnett was found shot to death.
+On September 8, 1985, Shelly’s mother and David’s mother-in-law, Mary Florence “Flo” Barnett, was found shot to death.
 She had been shot three times with a long-range rifle, twice in the chest and once in the head.
 Despite the number of gun wounds, the death was ruled a suicide.
-Flo had previously attempted suicide and her wrists had fresh slashes that were healing.
+Flo had previously attempted suicide, and her wrists had fresh slashes that were healing.
 Despite that bit of history, it’s a bit baffling to conclude that the 51-year-old woman, who was 160 centimeters (5’3″) tall and weighed just 51 kilograms (113 lb), fired four shots and hit herself three times with a long-range rifle.

 After the death, not much was made of the case.
 That was until 1991, when Time released an expose on Scientology that led to a court hearing about the church’s policies and practices.
 According to court documents, a former high-ranking church executive testified that Flo had joined a splinter group that opposed Miscavige.
 At the same trial, another former member of the church confirmed that Flo was part of the splinter group at the time of her death.
 Also, according to multiple witnesses, both Miscavige and Shelly were disgusted with Flo.
 After she was dead, Miscavige supposedly said, “The bitch got what she deserved.”

 David Miscavige denied in court that he had anything to do with the suicide.
 None of the evidence, including the medical and police reports, points to him as a suspect.
 It’s also interesting to note that Shelly has been off the radar for a while.
 While the Los Angeles Police Department confirmed that she was alive in 2013, she has not been seen in public since August 2007.
+AS of this 2021 update, Shelly still has not been seen.

 1 The Fort Harrison Hotel Deaths

 On November 18, 1995, McPherson was involved in a minor car accident.
 After the collision, she got out of the car, took off her clothes, and said she needed help.
 She was taken to a psychiatric hospital but signed out a short time later against doctors’ orders.
-She was taken back to the hotel where a woman named Janice Johnson was put in charge of her care.
+She was taken back to the hotel, where Janice Johnson was put in charge of her care.
 But Johnson didn’t have a license to practice medicine in Florida.
-The license she had was for Arizona and even that was restricted after disciplinary problems.
+The license she had was for Arizona, and even that was restricted after disciplinary problems.
 Seventeen days later, McPherson’s health was much worse, so the people who were caring for her took her to a hospital where a Scientologist doctor worked.

 In the process, they passed four other hospitals.
 When the doctor saw McPherson, she was bruised, looked unkempt, and wasn’t breathing.
 The doctor pronounced her dead.
 There was no obituary or police report; the church just quietly buried the body.
 Eleven days later, news of McPherson’s death leaked out.
 Officials at the church said that McPherson had come for rest and relaxation and then suddenly fell ill.
 The medical examiner said that wasn’t possible and that she would have been showing signs of dehydration five days before her death.
 In fact, she probably was not responsive 24 hours before she was pronounced dead.

-The family sued the church and the State Attorney’s office opened an 11-month investigation.
+The family sued the church, and the State Attorney’s office opened an 11-month investigation.
 The church was initially charged with two felonies.
 In the end, McPherson’s family and the church settled for an undisclosed sum, and the charges against the church were dropped.

 But that was not the only death in the hotel.
 Before McPherson even came to Clearwater, there were problems at the hotel.
 For example, in 1980, in the span of 11 months, 161 calls were made to 911.
 There were also at least seven other deaths of physically healthy people who stayed in the hotel.
 Then there are strange deaths like those of Josephus Havenith (who was found drowned in a bathtub full of scalding hot water) or Roger Nind (who came from Australia to get a $70,000 refund and was killed in an accident the day after his arrival).